DavideCandoli/PULSEE/README.md

 while the evolved one is
 ![Pure_NQR - Evolved_State](Figures_README/Pure_NQR_Evolved_State.png)

-In this case, however, the resonant frequencies of the system are both 1 and -1 MHz, due to the characteristics of the pure quadrupolar energy spectrum, so both the rotating waves that compose the linearly polarized pulse are able to induce transitions.
-In order to visualize properly both the positive and negative resonance lines in the spectrum, the functions for the analysis of the FID must be run as follows:
+In this case, the frequencies of transition of the system have same modulus but opposite sign, namely 1 and -1 MHz.
+This means that both the rotating waves that make up the linearly polarized pulse are able to induce transitions.
+In order to visualize properly both the positive and negative resonance lines in the spectrum, the functions for the analysis of the FID must be run with the following parameters:
 ```
 f, ft, ft_n = fourier_transform_signal(t, fid, 0.5, 1.5, opposite_frequency=True)